 The graphics are incredibly gorgeous and detailed everywhere except the faces of NPCs.
 The main cast looks great, but the NPCs look rigid and robotic up close.
 It’s only really noticeable when playing in the first-person perspective, however.
 The lighting and reflections look great and the first thunderstorm you experience will probably leave you slack-jawed.
 Red Dead 2 is one of the most graphically stunning games on consoles today.

 The sound and music score are both sound incredible.
-Gunshots feel rightfully loud, and the wildlife sounds lifelike and, you can often hear them in the distance.
+Gunshots feel rightfully loud, and the wildlife sound real and, you can often hear them in the distance.
 It’s very atmospheric and contributes well to the game’s immersive nature.

-It is archaic and has no place in modern games.
+It’s archaic and has no place in modern games.
 Its existence is cause for concern for the upcoming inclusion of Red Dead 2 online.
-In any case, by essentially letting the gameplay for you, you cheat yourself out of the fun experience of the gunplay.
+In any case, by essentially letting the game play for you, you cheat yourself out of the experience of the gunplay.

 Along these same lines, you have several light survival mechanics.
-Arthur’s health, stamina, and dead eye cores can drain out, and you need to eat and rest to refill them.
-Guns need to be maintained with gun oil.
-If you go too long without bathing, people react to it, and wild animals can sense you easier.
+Arthur’s health, stamina, and dead eye meter can drain out, and you need to eat and rest to refill them.
+Guns also need to be maintained with gun oil, and If you go too long without bathing, people react to it, while wild animals can sense you easier.

 You can increase the bond with your horse (that also needs to be fed and rested), and it can die permanently.
 Hunting and fishing are slow, methodical, and realistic.
 I can’t see everyone enjoying this style of pacing, but I found myself liking it quite a bit.
 It was fun to get lost in the immersion of the world.

 The pace extends to the main storyline and side missions as well, nearly every mission has you start with a long walk or ride alongside companions who chat away with story and exposition.
 Other missions have you follow the button prompts to do a task, or sneak around.